In this guide

 It seems more than a little premature to be talking about 5G.
 We’ve only just recently gained access to 4G in the UK and even that remains fairly limited, with a while to go before it begins to challenge the reach of 3G.

-(Though even 3G hasn’t spread as far as it should; Vodafone was almost fined for not fulfilling its agreement to provide 3G coverage to 90% of the population in 2014.)
+(Though even 3G didn't spread as quickly as it should; Vodafone was almost fined for not fulfilling its agreement to provide 3G coverage to 90% of the population in 2014.)

 But technology doesn't stand still and the guys at the top are always looking to the next big thing.

 Major firms such as NTT Docomo and Orange have been actively investigating and testing 5G technology since before 4G was widely available, and the EU has created a 5G PPP (public-private partnership) to shape the direction of the next generation networks.

 So while it’s still early days we are getting a sense of where things are headed, and it has the potential for some very exciting developments that could have a much larger impact than 4G.
 So what exactly is 5G?